 Heading from Indian Springs South towards Cold Creek, the visitor can see a great length of the Spring Mountains.
 Multiple peaks, such as Bonanza Peak and McFarland Peak, loom over the town of Cold Creek.
 Camping is available near these peaks, in the Willow Springs area.

 The trail crosses and abuts multiple land managers, including the Bureau of Land Management, National Forest Service, and various public and private properties.
 Please respect these land managers by staying on designated trails and roads.
 Much of the loop is accessible for free public camping and other BLM/USFS permitted activities.
 All routes on the Mesa are within 23 miles of Indian Springs, which features limited shopping and fuel services.

 The Spring Mountains of southern Nevada act as an amazing backdrop to the communities of Clark County and provide an exceptional view into the past.
 Geologists started studying

 these mountains back in 1875 and are still actively conducting research in the surrounding area today.
 The Spring Mountains are approximately 45 miles in length, trend Northwest-Southeast, and are a part of the Basin and Range.
-The rocks that make up the stunning peaks are from the Paleozoic era (approx. 542 million to 251 million years old!).
+The rocks that make up the stunning peaks are from the Paleozoic era, approximately 542 million to 251 million years ago!